-Expected Outcome:

 Biopharmaceutical industries get access to streamlined development and production processes for peptide- or protein-based biologicals.

 Health systems benefit from the availability of decentralized production systems for innovative health technologies that involve peptides or proteins, and which improve health and care.